probabilists/azula/docs/index.rst

 * A sampler defines a series of transition kernels :math:`q(X_s \mid X_t)` from :math:`t` to :math:`s < t` based on a noise schedule and a denoiser.
 Simulating these transitions from :math:`t = 1` to :math:`0` samples approximately from :math:`p(X)`.

-This formalism is closely followed in the :mod:`azula` module.
+This formalism is closely followed by Azula's API.

 .. code-block:: python